UPC/ravada/docs/docs/INSTALL_devel.rst

 Check this  `file <https://github.com/UPC/ravada/blob/master/debian/control>`_ at the line *depends* for a list of required packages.
 You must install it running:

 .. note:: The libvirt-bin package was dropped since Ubuntu 18.10.
-The package was split into two parts: ''libvirt-daemon-system'' and ''libvirt-clients''.
+The package was split into two parts: **libvirt-daemon-system** and **libvirt-clients**.

 .. prompt:: bash $